Virtual School Programs

 You will also receive a printable activity booklet to continue the fun afterwards.
 Your class will also have access to the virtual museum until the end of June!

-Virtual tour and interactive game. $200 per group of 25 participants.
+Virtual tour and interactive game.
+Maximum 30 participants.

 Virtual Museum Tour